Online Subspace Learning on Flag Manifolds for System Identification: Numerical case studies

 Figure ~\ref{fig:flag_vs_gr} shows the median cumulative prediction errors of both approaches, where we set $d=8$ and $(q_1,\dots,q_d) = (8,\dots,15)$.
 The \ac{NSR} is set to be $\sigma=0.02$.
 All models were evaluated over 100 independent trials, and in each trial, all the models use the same offline input-output data $(u^\rmd_{[0,T_\rmd-1]}, y^\rmd_{[0,T_\rmd-1]} + \eta_{[0,T_\rmd]}^\rmd)$, input sequence $u_{[0, \Tsim-1]}$ and measurement noise $\eta_{[0,\Tsim-1]}$.
-The results demonstrate that the nested subspace predictions from a single flag outperforms individually optimized Grassmannians for many dimensions in terms of median.
-The interquartile range between the $30^\text{th}$ and $70^\text{th}$ percentiles is shown as whiskers in Figure \ref{fig:flag_vs_gr}.
+The results demonstrate that the nested subspace predictions from a single flag achieve median prediction errors comparable to those of individually optimized Grassmannians across many dimensions.
+We observe that the choice of subspace dimension can significantly affect performance.
+Optimal choice of subspace dimension is an area of future work.
+In the next part, we propose an ensembling strategy for mitigating the risk of poor subspace dimension selection.